soyeonkimgithub/soyeonkimgithub.github.io/_featured_tags/review.md

 layout: list

 # The title of the tag's page.
-title: Study Log
+title: Review

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: study
+slug: review

-menu: true

-submenu: true

-order: 2

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Repository of study
+  Review and translation of articles.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true

 # Exclude this example category from the sitemap.
 # DON'T USE THIS SETTING IN YOUR CATEGORIES!
-sitemap: false
+sitemap: true
 ---